Misleading the Public over a Fear of Spiders: Media & Press Case Studies

 “Zoo keepers have just released hundreds of rare spiders into the wild… and some of them span THREE inches”

 I don’t know about you, but that doesn’t strike me as a positive headline?
 Especially, when it was actually a conservation effort by Chessington, and aimed at helping a vulnerable species of spider re-establish its numbers before releasing them back into their local habitat – the marshes and wetlands of Surrey.
-Yes, the Fen Raft spider is one of the largest spiders in the UK, but your likelihood of finding one anywhere near your home, in your shoe, hiding under your toilet seat, or even in your garden are basically zero.
-They could be 6ft tall and weigh 16st and you’d still have a job finding them.
+Yes, the Fen Raft spider is one of the largest spiders in the UK, but your likelihood of finding one anywhere near your home is basically zero.
 Their habitat is very much localised to fens and marshes, not our dusty garages.
+So, unless you’re standing in a river, looking onto a riverbank, you are never going to see them.
 Still, it didn’t stop The Sun continuing with:

 “The fen raft spider is the biggest species in the UK and Chessington have let 400 of them free!”